 3. To accomplish this requires a willingness to self Assess and then shift your behaviors.

-4. Develop and implement age appropriate Routines such as avoiding snacks before meals, completing homework before games, completing chores before TV, and waiting to purchase larger gifts until birthdays.
+4. Develop and implement age appropriate Routines such as a mealtime routine to avoid the desire for a snack right before meals , completing homework before games, completing chores before TV, and waiting to purchase larger gifts until birthdays.

 5. Include the element of Training in the process, articulating what you’re doing and why, and provide opportunities to develop skills that are complementary to self-control such as getting organized, managing time, and being aware of the needs and perspectives of others.